3DStyleGLIP: Part-Tailored Text-Guided 3D Neural Stylization: Method

 \subsection{Part-level Style Loss using GLIP}

-The NSF training in 3DStyleGLIP involves part localization and stylization guidance, as depicted in~\autoref{fig:GLIP process}.
-During part localization, 3D object $P^c$ is rendered into an image $I^c$.
+The neural fields and SG functions training in 3DStyleGLIP involve part localization and stylization guidance, as depicted in~\autoref{fig:GLIP process}.
+During part localization, mesh $M^c$ is rendered into an image $I^c$.
 GLIP then processes $I^c$ and part phrases $Ph^c$, encoding them into its vision-language embedding space using separate language and image encoders.
-Following this, a vision-language fusion module takes those two types of features as input, yielding language-aware visual features $LV_c \in \mathbb{R}^{w \times h \times d}$ and visual-aware language features $VL_c \in \mathbb{R}^{N \times d}$, where $w$ is the width, $h$ is the height, $d$ is the feature hidden dimension.
+Following this, a vision-language fusion module takes those two types of features as input, yielding language-aware visual features $V_L^c \in \mathbb{R}^{w \times h \times d}$ and visual-aware language features $L_V^c \in \mathbb{R}^{N \times d}$, where $w$ is the width, $h$ is the height, $d$ is the feature hidden dimension.

-Then, $LV_c$ is utilized by a part detection module to predict the positions and sizes of constituent parts in $P^c$, which are represented by 2D bounding boxes.
-Furthermore, a region-word alignment score $S_{align}$ is calculated from $LV_c$ and $VL_c$ to estimate the correspondence between localized regions in the image and their corresponding part phrases.
+Then, $V_L^c$ is utilized by a part detection module to predict the positions and sizes of constituent parts in $M^c$, which are represented by 2D bounding boxes.
+Furthermore, a region-word alignment score $S_{align}$ is calculated from $V_L^c$ and $L_V^c$ to estimate the correspondence between localized regions in the image and their corresponding part phrases.
 Let $E^G_{I}$ denote the GLIP's image encoder, and $E^G_{L}$ denote the GLIP's language encoder.
 Then, $S_{align}$ is computed as follows:

 When $S_{align}$ exceeds a predefined threshold (0.5 in our implementation), the region is deemed to be successfully localized, defining a spatial location set $L_{spatial}=\{(x_{1}, y_{1}), (x_{2}, y_{2}), \dots, (x_{K}, y_{K})\}$ for the part features, where $K$ is the number of positions of local region that aligned with part phrases.
 Each tuple $(x_{i}, y_{i})$ represents the 2D position within the GLIP embedding space of the image, as shown in the last step in~\autoref{fig:GLIP process}.